uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

       - Can a company use to store and manage Docker images
     - **`ECS(Elastic Container Service)`**
       - Auto Scaling : 워크로드 변형
+      - ex) A company has a legacy application that processes data in two parts.
+The second part of the process takes longer than the first, so the company has decided to rewrite the application as two microservices running on Amazon ECS that can scale independently.
+How should a solutions architect integrate the microservices? -> **Implement code in microservice 1 to send data to an Amazon SQS queue.
+Implement code in microservice 2 to process messages from the queue.**
+How should a solutions architect integrate the microservices?
     - EKS(Elastic Kubernetes Service)

 ## Module 14 (RTO/RPO and Backup Recovery)